 Habitat for Humanity of the Greater Teton Area

 The Challenge: Habitat for Humanity of the Greater Teton Area was awarded a 24-home project by Teton Town and County to build Phase 3 of The Grove.
 While the land and some of the infrastructure was donated for the project, Habitat Teton still needed to raise approximately $4 million to fund the construction of the homes.
 In addition to the capital costs, the organization needed to fundraise $2 million to expand their annual fund to support increased operations and create a home repurchase fund.
 The topic of “affordable housing” and this specific housing project has been very controversial in the small town of Jackson Hole, WY and the major donors who could support “affordable housing” also oppose the way Habitat is addressing the issue.
-The Solution: Conduct a feasibility study to determine if Teton Habitat could raise the money through philanthropic efforts.
-The study successfully identified new donors and fundraising strategies.
-After the study, Renee Fitzgerald provided monthly campaign management services that included one-on-one coaching and training of the new staff and board members on how to successfully identify, research, cultivate, solicit, and steward campaign donors.
-The Outcome: The Habitat Teton Board of Directors unanimously voted to approve moving forward with a $6 million campaign.
-To-date, Habitat Teton has raised approximately $2.2 million towards that goal.
-The groundbreaking ceremony was hosted on June 13, 2017 with local officials and Habitat Teton Board and donors in attendance.
+The Solution: Renee Fitzgerald conducted a feasibility study to determine if Teton Habitat could raise the money through philanthropic efforts.
+Through this process, she was able to successfully identify new donors and fundraising strategies.
+After the study, Renee continued her work by providing campaign management services that included one-on-one coaching and training of the new staff and board members on how to successfully identify, research, cultivate, solicit, and steward campaign donors.
+The Outcome: The groundbreaking ceremony was hosted on June 13, 2017 with local officials and Habitat Teton Board and donors in attendance.
+Lead gifts of $1 million were made by local philanthropists, the Board of Directors all made significant pledges, and the project attracted national support from Wells Fargo and received a Priority Market Grant of $405,000.
+By the Summer of 2021, Habitat had successfully raised $6 million and completed construction of homes for 24 local families.
 “The feasibility study opened doors to conversations with donors who might not otherwise have met with us to talk about the campaign.
 It was also very helpful to know that many people interviewed self-identified as donors.
 And it also gave us information on support for a comprehensive campaign and we learned that people didn’t object to a (rather large) increase in our reserve funds.”

 “The most valuable outcome of the feasibility for me was understanding donor’s and the public perception of our organization’s image –which was widely positive.
 And learning donor’s views on our ability to accomplish our goals was the most beneficial to me.”